What is the big thing with GDPR? You have probably heard about it, but did you manage to set up your MailChimp list to follow GDPR rules?

-MailChimp is one of the best free to use email marketing softwares.
+MailChimp is one of the best free-to-use email marketing software.
 Of course, you can pay to get more, but free mode gives you enough options.

 Let me show you how you can set up your GDPR list in Mailchimp and easily update it, so you can have an upgraded list after famous May 25th, 2018.

-MailChimp did a nice job here and they already have you covered.
-They created a Theme called GDPR Subscriber Alert which you choose to send in addition to claim consent from your community.
+MailChimp did an excellent job here, and they already have you covered.
+They created a Theme called GDPR Subscriber Alert, which you choose to send and claim consent from your community.